bitcraze/aideck-gap8-examples/docs/ai-examples/classification-demo.md

 You should also receive the classification output in the cfclient console.

-## Run the image classification CNN on the AI-deck over JTAG (not recommended)
+### Option 2: Run the image classification CNN on the AI-deck over JTAG

 After successfully completing all previous steps, you can now run the classification CNN on the AI-deck.
 However, as you want to run it with the debugger connected, you need to adapt the following parts of the code:
 - if you want the output in the terminal and not over UART, uncomment io=host and comment io=uart in the Makefile.